 1. INDEMNITY INSURANCE

-In November 2010, through government reforms there was a small breakthrough with insurance for midwives in private practice.
+In November 2010, through government reforms, there was a small breakthrough with insurance for midwives in private practice.
 Although soon after, two serious flaws were called to be corrected in the Midwife Professional Indemnity (Commonwealth Contribution) Scheme Act 2010.
-Insurance became available but it was forprenatal and postnatal care, or birth in hospital with that private midwife, but it did not cover the labour or birth occurring at home.
-Under the government’s policy and Medical Insurance Group Australia (MIGA), midwives needed to be assisting in more than 30 births per year, and also needed to have at least three years professional post-graduation experience before they were eligible to access the insurance scheme.
-The birth quota might be realistic in metropolitan Australia for a midwife to give assistance in more than 30 births a year, but in regional Australia many midwives are fully employed in doing a range of pre and postnatal support, but do not assist in more than 30 births a year.
-Therefore, under this MIGA scheme they are not insurable because they do not reach the eligibility quota of 30 births a year.
+Insurance became available, but it was for prenatal and postnatal care or birth in a hospital with that private midwife, but it did not cover the labour or birth occurring at home.
+Under the government’s policy and Medical Insurance Group Australia (MIGA), midwives needed to be assisting in more than 30 births per year and also needed to have at least three years of professional post-graduation experience before they were eligible to access the insurance scheme.
+The birth quota might be realistic in metropolitan Australia for a midwife to give assistance in more than 30 births a year, but in regional Australia, many midwives are fully employed in doing a range of pre and postnatal support but do not assist in more than 30 births a year.
+Therefore, under this MIGA scheme, they are not insurable because they do not reach the eligibility quota of 30 births a year.

 2. GOVERNMENT’S LACK OF SUPPORT

-As a result of these new national laws up to 200 midwives in private practice faced de-registration from July 2010, and if they continued to work they risked fines of up to $30,000 and the loss of their livelihood.
-However, following a distinct lack of interest from insurance companies, the then Health Minister Nicola Roxon announced a two-year exemption from holding indemnity insurance for midwives in private practice who cannot obtain cover for attending homebirths.
-Although welcomed by midwives and consumers, the exemption was a viewed as a reprieve only.
+As a result of these new national laws, up to 200 midwives in private practice faced de-registration from July 2010, and if they continued to work, they risked fines of up to $30,000 and the loss of their livelihood.
+However, following a distinct lack of interest from insurance companies, then Health Minister Nicola Roxon announced a two-year exemption from holding indemnity insurance for midwives in private practice who cannot obtain cover for attending home births.
+Although welcomed by midwives and consumers, the exemption was viewed as a reprieve only.
 A lasting solution was avoided and is still outstanding.

 In May 2010, Australian Greens Senator, Lee Rhiannon, drew attention to serious obstructions to maternity reform when announcing the passage in the Senate of a motion calling for immediate action on the obstacles facing midwives in private practice.

-Although the government also opened up the Medicare Benefits Schedule (MBS) to midwives (which allows women to claim rebates for particular care) only a small proportion have become Medicare providers.
-To qualify for these rebates, midwives must enter into collaborative agreements (as per Determination 2010) with doctors, but doctors as a general rule do not support the initiative.
-Thus, even though the reform package intended to provide ‘more choice in maternity care’, it actually enables doctors to veto midwives’ ability to provide Medicare rebate to a woman in her care.
-As there is no requirement or onus on doctors to sign a collaborative arrangement, women have in many instances experienced doctors refusing to collaborate with midwives as the MBS intended.
+Although the government also opened up the Medicare Benefits Schedule (MBS) to midwives (which allows women to claim rebates for particular care), only a small proportion have become Medicare providers.
+To qualify for these rebates, midwives must enter into collaborative agreements (as per Determination 2010) with doctors, but doctors, as a general rule, do not support the initiative.
+Thus, even though the reform package intended to provide ‘more choice in maternity care,’ it actually enables doctors to veto midwives’ ability to provide Medicare rebates to a woman in her care.
+As there is no requirement or onus on doctors to sign a collaborative arrangement, women have, in many instances, experienced doctors refusing to collaborate with midwives as the MBS intended.
 Some midwives virtually lobbied every obstetrician in their State to sign a collaborative arrangement – but to no avail.